rabumaabraham/AI-Interview-Coach/README.md

 # AI Interview Coach

 **AI Interview Coach** is a smart, interactive web application that simulates real-world job interviews using artificial intelligence.
-Built with HTML, CSS, and JavaScript, it empowers users to practice interviews with adaptive AI-generated questions, voice-based interaction, and insightful feedback—both verbal and non-verbal.
+It empowers users to practice interviews with adaptive AI-generated questions, voice-based interaction, and insightful feedback.

 ---

 ## 🚀 Project Overview

 AI Interview Coach transforms traditional interview prep by creating dynamic, personalized experiences.
-By analyzing a job description, the application generates custom questions, reads them aloud, listens to your spoken responses, and delivers structured, AI-powered feedback—including evaluation of your facial expressions and vocal tone to help improve both verbal and non-verbal communication skills.
+By analyzing a job description, the application generates custom questions, reads them aloud, listens to your spoken responses, and delivers structured, AI-powered feedback including evaluation of your facial expressions and vocal tone to help improve both verbal and non verbal communication skills.

 ---